Roberta Gilchrist: Academic career

 Gilchrist began her academic career in 1990, when she became a lecturer at University of East Anglia.
 In 1996, she moved to the University of Reading to take up the position of Professor of Archaeology.
 She was previously the Head of School of Archaeology, Geography and Environmental Science.
 Since 2015, she has been Dean of Research for Heritage and Creativity.

 In addition to her university work, she has held a number of positions.
 From 1993 to 2005, she was the consultant archaeologist to Norwich Cathedral.
 From 1997 to 2006, she was Editor of World Archaeology, an academic journal specialising in all aspects of archaeology.
 She served as president of the Society for Medieval Archaeology from 2004 to 2007.

 She specialises in the archaeology of the medieval period in the UK, especially in relation to the archaeology of religion, and the archaeology of gender.

+Gilchrist is a member of the Antiquity Trust, which supports the publication of the archaeology journal Antiquity.

 Honours

 In 2002, Gilchrist was elected a Fellow of the Society of Antiquaries of London (FSA).
 In 2008, she was elected a Fellow of the British Academy (FBA).
 Also in 2008, she won the Society for Medieval Archaeology's Martyn Jope Award for "the best novel interpretation, application of analytical method or presentation of new findings" published in that year's volume of Medieval Archaeology.

 In February 2016, Gilchrist won the "Archaeologist of the Year" award in the Current Archaeology Awards, which are voted for by the public, and recognise people who have made outstanding contributions to archaeology.
-In 2018 she was elected as a Honorary Fellow of Jesus College, Cambridge.
+In 2018 she was elected an Honorary Fellow of Jesus College, Cambridge.